Rafael van der Vaart: Early life

-Van der Vaart was born in Heemskerk to a Dutch father and a Spanish mother from Chiclana de la Frontera, Cádiz, who had moved to the Netherlands weeks after birth.
-Before joining Ajax, he played for a local club called De Kennemers based in Beverwijk.
-He grew up on a trailer park, with him belonging to a Dutch cultural minority called the Woonwagenbewoners, with them sharing ties with Irish Travellers and the Yenish people, and often pretended to be Romário while playing football.
-It was at the trailer park that he learned how to play football and, at the age of ten, he joined the AFC Ajax Academy.
-Van der Vaart has said of his upbringing, "That was the way my family lived.
+Van der Vaart was born in Heemskerk, North Holland, to a Dutch father and a Spanish mother from Chiclana de la Frontera, Cádiz, who had moved to the Netherlands weeks after birth.
+He grew up on a caravan park, belonging to Dutch Travellers called the Woonwagenbewoners, who had ties to the Irish Travellers and the Yenish people, and he often pretended to be Romário while playing football.
+It was at the trailer park that he learned how to play football and, before joining Ajax, he played for a local club called De Kennemers based in Beverwijk.
+At the age of ten, he joined the Ajax Academy.
+Van der Vaart has said of his upbringing: "That was the way my family lived.
 My father was born there and it is a lifestyle.
 Maybe it is not a normal lifestyle but I always liked it.
 I always played football on the street.
 It was an easy life, then I was 10 years old and went to Ajax and played there for almost 12 years."